 Two of the many vocation promotion and awareness programs funded through APA donations are Focus 11 and Refocus.
 The Office of Vocations works in collaboration with parishes and schools across the Diocese to host these incredible discernment events each year.
 This year, 960 11-year-olds, 700 9th graders, and 1,000 11th and 12th graders participated in these vocation awareness programs.
 To learn more about our Focus 11 Vocations Rally, watch the clip to the right.

-Providing HOPE to our Brothers & Sisters in Need
+Providing HOPE to our Brother & Sisters in Need

 Donations to our Annual Pastoral Appeal enable us to offer many services and programs to help our brothers and sisters in need.
 In 2017, $1,784,858 of our total outreach dollars were directed toward services for the poor, marginalized and vulnerable, and to promote the common good and restore the community with justice and charity.
 Click here to download our condensed statement of financial activities which focuses in on this group of ministries, programs and services.